daquinterop/Py_DSSATTools/README.md

 ```
 ## v2.1 Updates
 For the latest version the next changes were implemented:
-- Everything will be based in the fact that each simulation will include only one treatment.
+- Everything is based in the fact that each simulation includes only one treatment.
 That involves a single option for cultivars, irrigation, fertilizer, field, etc.
-- Every set of defined crop or management parameters will be a section.
-Each section is an attribute of the Crop or Management class.
+- Every set of defined crop or management parameters is a section.
+Each section is an attribute of the `Crop` or `Management` class.
 Sections won't be created by the user.
 The user can only modify the value of the parameters of the section, they can't create or add new parameters.
-- The weather is now managed in a single `Weather` class.
+- The weather is now managed by a single `Weather` class.
-- A `__repr__` method will be implemented for the four basic classes (`Crop`, `Management`, `Weather` and `SoilProfile`), and the `Section` class.
+- A `__repr__` method was implemented for the four basic classes (`Crop`, `Management`, `Weather` and `SoilProfile`), and the `Section` class.
 - The cultivar is selected when initializing the crop instance.
+Thus, the crop instance contains parameters only for that cultivar.

 ## Documentation
 [https://py-dssattools.readthedocs.io/en/latest/index.html](https://py-dssattools.readthedocs.io/en/latest/index.html)